LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 • Faulty oven temperature sensor

-• Control board calibration issue
+• Control board calibration problem

 • Door gasket leak